Click to zoom

 - Action: Coordinate messaging across Instagram, Facebook and Messenger; track which surfaces benefit most from AI-informed personalization.

 - Why it matters: Connected accounts mean signals bleed across surfaces — performance in one placement may be influenced by AI interactions elsewhere.
-That interdependence is both opportunity and risk.
+That interdependence is both opportunity and risk; plan cross-platform experiments accordingly.

 Case study (hypothetical example)